aspose-svg/Aspose.SVG-Products/svg/net/merger/jpg-to-jpg/_index.md

 1. Use one of the [ImageRenderingOptions()](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/imagerenderingoptions/) constructor to initialize a new instance of the ImageRenderingOptions class.
 You can customize the rendering process by specifying the page size, image format, etc. PNG is used as the default image format.
 1. Create an instans of ImageDevice using the [ImageDevice()](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/imagedevice/imagedevice/#constructor_3) constructor.
 1. Call the [RenderTo(`device`)](https://reference.aspose.com/svg/net/aspose.svg/svgdocument/renderto/#renderto) method to send the current document to the output rendering device.
-1. Multiple JPG images will be saved to the one JPG file on the specified path.</br></br>
+1. Multiple JPG images will be saved into one JPG file on the specified path.</br></br>

+A high-speed C# library allows .NET developers to merge JPG files into one image quickly and efficiently.
 The [Aspose.Svg.Rendering.Image](https://reference.aspose.com/svg/net/aspose.svg.rendering.image/) namespace provides specific device classes as well as a few rendering options classes responsible for rendering to raster formats: JPEG, PNG, BMP, GIF, and TIFF.
 Please visit <a href="https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/" target="_blank">our documentation</a> to learn more about using Aspose.SVG API functions. </br></br>
 <h2>Online Image Merger</h2>
 Aspose.SVG offers a free online <a href="https://products.aspose.app/svg/merger" target="_blank">Image Merger</a> App that combines multiple images into a single file.
 You can choose a kind of Image Merger for different source files such as SVG, JPG, PNG, BMP, ICO, GIF, or TIFF, and save the merging result to one of the following output formats: JPG, PNG or SVG.
 Our application is multifunctional.
 You can create image collages, edit and manipulate images before merging.
 Image Merger allows you to freely add images, rotate, scale, add backgrounds, filters and move each image until you are happy with the end result of your design.</br>